-As the recovery from the Covid-19 crisis continues, it is becoming more apparent that Ireland's housing crisis is still with us and the last few years have delivered very little real progress in providing suitable, secure, stable and above all, affordable housing.
-The Government has published its long awaited housing strategy-Housing for All-with a budget of 20 billion over the next five years.
-Whilst there is much to welcome in the strategy, fundamental flaws in social and private housing build targets, the lack of ambition in preventing homelessness and the continuation of rental and retail housing subsidies may fall short of what is needed.
-To achieve the goal of housing for all, Government must:
+The provision of adequate and appropriate accommodation must be a key element of delivering a Fairer Recovery.
+As the recovery from the Covid-19 crisis continues, it is becoming more and more apparent that Ireland's housing crisis is still with us and the last few years have delivered very little real progress in providing suitable, secure, stable and above all, affordable housing.
+If Rebuilding Ireland had been underpinned by progressive policies, the five pillars would have delivered on key areas of housing need.
+The anticipated Housing for All strategy must deliver exactly that.
+To achieve this goal, Government must: